“ Every day, I come to work thinking about how to help my clients win.

-Wes and a MoFo team represented the University of California in a 2018 trial regarding strawberry breeding and plant patent rights.
-The team obtained a jury verdict in our client’s favor on conversion and patent infringement by defendants.
+In a 2018 jury trial, Wes and a MoFo team represented the University of California regarding plant patent rights.
+The team obtained a jury verdict in our client’s favor on conversion and patent infringement.

-Wes and a MoFo team achieved a complete defense victory for Bayer in the Therasense case.
-Bayer won at trial on invalidity and inequitable conduct.
-This “rare instance” of winning an inequitable-conduct defense resulted in the case being listed in the San Francisco Daily Journal’s Top Defense Wins of 2008.
-The Federal Circuit affirmed the invalidity ruling, but then remanded the inequitable-conduct case after establishing new, higher standards of proof.
-On remand in 2012, Bayer won again in the district court under the higher standard for inequitable conduct.
+Wes and a MoFo team achieved a complete defense victory for Bayer in the landmark Therasense case.
+Bayer won at trial on inequitable conduct.
+This “rare instance” of winning an inequitable-conduct defense resulted in the case being listed in the San Francisco Daily Journal’s Top Defense Wins.
+The Federal Circuit remanded the inequitable-conduct case after establishing new, higher standards of proof.
+On remand, Bayer won again in 2012.

 In December 2012, in Enriquez v.
 Fresno, Wes and a MoFo team obtained a jury verdict on behalf of the family of a man shot and killed by the police.
 The family later received a seven-figure settlement.
 For his work on the case, Wes received a 2013 California Lawyer Attorneys of the Year (CLAY) Award.